February 14, 2023

 - Share payment confirmations and receipts

 Using one-way SMS to communicate with patients will help keep them informed, up-to-date, and actively engaged with your health plans.
+In fact, SMS communication is one of the most effective patient engagement strategies out there!

 Is SMS texting HIPAA compliant?